iKAN2025/bella_2025/panel.md

 3. **Internships and Networking**: Actively seek internships and network with professionals.
 Building a portfolio of real-world projects is essential.
 4. **STEM Opportunities**: Take advantage of **dual enrollment**, **community college classes**, and **internships** to prepare for college and career paths.
 5. **Building a Portfolio**: A strong portfolio showcasing your work (such as websites, coding challenges, or engineering projects) is more valuable than simply focusing on grades.

+## Action Steps
+1. Build Upon My  Portfolio
+ I will create update my personal website or online portfolio to showcase my projects, coding challenges, and achievements.
+This will serve as my digital resume and can be shared with potential employers or internship recruiters.

+ I will participate in hackathons (maybe in college) to build working projects quickly and gain exposure to different aspects of coding and teamwork.
+This is a great way to challenge myself and demonstrate my skills.

+2. Prioritize Networking and Internship Opportunities

+Attend Career Fairs and Networking Events: I will participate in career fairs, technical meetups, or hackathons to network with professionals in the field.
+These are great places to make connections that could lead to internships or job offers, and I've never been toa career fair.
+For college apps, I DID go to a particular informative student panel for Caltech though, and a presentation from a John Hopkins admissions officer.
+It was really fun, eye-opening and informative.
+I got to explore student culture and learn how things work and what different universities are focused on.
+Maybe I should

+LinkedIn: I will build/update  my LinkedIn profile from last year's mock interviews to showcase my projects, experience, and skills.
+I did make a portfolio for college as well, so I can maybe have a resume and stuff!

+3. Develop and Improve Technical Skills
+Learn Key Tools: I will familiarize myself with industry-standard tools like Excel, MATLAB, for data analysis and modeling.
+These tools are frequently used in engineering and tech fields.

+Master Algorithms: I will participate in coding challenges on platforms like LeetCode, HackerRank, or Codewars to improve my problem-solving skills, which are essential for technical interviews.

+I'm also interested in pursuing Computer Engineering in college, which requires me to learn Assembly, and a little a bit of E/M (Physics!) for domain knowledge.
+I'll also cover compiler design.